bzotto/sphere2bin/SPHERE_FORMAT.md

 -----

-This format was reverse-engineered from the Sphere firmware by Ben Zotto, 2022.
+This format was reverse-engineered from Sphere firmware and original example cassettes by Ben Zotto, 2022.